 Ultimately, the stronger your original visibility for web results and the stronger your presence is in the local pack, the larger the impact you're going to see.

-If you start with a very high visibility, you're going to see more than the 5 to 10% decrease in clicks that we normally expect.
+If you start with a very high visibility, you'll see more than the 5 to 10% decrease in clicks that we normally expect.
 So it’s not unusual to expect somebody who's ranking in position one in local every single time to see a ~40% decline.

 But if you're always in positions 2 and 3, the Hotel Pack has an intent that this new carousel does not meet.